 On November 3, 2006, the Company entered into a definitive Asset Purchase Agreement for indibulin and a License Agreement to proprietary nanosuspension technology with affiliates of Baxter Healthcare S.A.
 The purchase included the entire indibulin intellectual property portfolio as well as existing drug substance and capsule inventories.
 During 2014, we determined to no longer pursue clinical development of indibulin.
-During the years ended December 31, 2014 and 2013, the installment payments of \$250 thousand were met and expensed.
-No payments have been made during the nine months ended September 30, 2015.
+During the years ended December 31, 2015 and 2014, the installment payments of \$250 thousand were met and expensed.